Design & Fabrication

 Maker at heart…

-I can 3D print parts downloaded off the internet (thingiverse, myminifactory, etc) work and convert 3D models (from GrabCAD), reverse engineer parts from existing physical models or design from scratch using CAD.
+I can 3D print parts downloaded off the internet, work and convert 3D models, reverse engineer parts from existing physical models, or design from scratch using CAD.

 Proud user of SolidWorks…